 With every life insurance renewal, make sure that your employee contracts and policy are a match, and get your policy amended if any changes have occurred.
 Here are a few key questions to ask to avoid major gaps that could leave your organization exposed:

 - Have any changes been made recently due to negotiations?

 - If employees’ salaries are covered – have the salaries increased over the last year or two?

 - Does the contract provide continued life insurance coverage for employees during certain types of paid or unpaid leaves of absence?

 Lastly, renewal time may be a good time to reflect on the insurance carrier’s customer service.
 Poor customer service may be a good reason for schools, cities and counties to consider shopping the market even if they receive a pass (ie: no premium increase) on their life insurance renewal.
 How was your last claims experience?
 Did you find it easy to reach a representative and get your concerns addressed?
 Were grieving families treated with respect?

-Your agent or consultant is a great resource to help you understand how your group is priced and can act as a liaison for you if you are having problems with the carrier.
+Your agent/consultant is a great resource to help you understand how your group is priced and they can act as a liaison for you if you are having problems with the carrier.